How to Access Property Records in Michigan

 - Liens - The record should document any liens and claims against the property.

-- Legal Description - Titles often must include a legal description of the property.
+- Legal Description - Titles must often include a legal property description.

 - Prior Transfers - The record may include ownership history with the names of previous owners.

-- Title Insurance - If issued, the document will show the title insurance with coverage details.
+- Title Insurance - The document will show the title insurance with coverage details if issued.

 The chain of title is the list of everyone who has ever owned a piece of real property.
 It must remain intact at all times, with no gaps.
 Title companies run title searches before a closing, looking for any title defects, including breaks in the chain of title.